Washington Suburban Sanitary Commission: Drinking water facilities

 In 1919 WSSC Water purchased the Takoma Park water system, which drew water from Sligo Creek.
 To provide additional capacity, the commission bought a used water filtration plant from Culpeper, Virginia, and installed the system along the Northwest Branch near Burnt Mills.
 This facility was replaced with a new system, the Robert B. Morse Water Filtration Plant, in the 1930s.
 Later, a pipeline was built to bring water from the Patuxent River at Mink Hollow to the filtration plant in Burnt Mills.
 Triadelphia Reservoir was built on the Patuxent and opened in 1943.

 In 1944, the Patuxent River Filtration Plant was built near Laurel.
 The T. Howard Duckett Dam and Reservoir was completed in 1952, adding more capacity.
 The 2023 average delivery level for the Patuxent plant is 110 mgd.
 The Potomac River drinking water plant opened in 1961, with an initial capacity of 30 mgd.
 The 2023 average delivery level is 280 mgd.

 Sewage treatment facilities

-WSSC Water connected its trunk sewers near Washington, DC into the Blue Plains system beginning in the 1930s, as the treatment plant began operation.
+WSSC Water connected its trunk sewers near Washington, D.C., into the Blue Plains system beginning in the 1930s, as the treatment plant began operation.
 The commission built its first sewage treatment plant in Bladensburg in the 1940s; in the 1950s this plant was closed as additional connections were made to the Blue Plains system.
 Most of the WSSC sewers in Montgomery County are now served by the Blue Plains plant, except for the northern portion of the county, which is served by the Seneca plant, which opened in the 1970s.
 In Prince George's County, the Parkway plant was built in the 1950s, followed by the Piscataway and Western Branch plants in the 1960s.